TSDARKNESS/Par2MultiChecker/README.md

 # Par2MultiChecker Ultimate Edition
-A powerful tool designed for verifying PAR2, SFV and MD5 files
+A Powerful tool designed for verifying PAR2, SFV and MD5 files

 and also repair PAR2 files as well as extract files from ZIP and RAR archives